McMattheww/GVSU-CIS350-text-based-RPG/requirments_specification.md

 ####Combat

-- User shall be able to expend turn attacking an enemy object in the same room as their player character

-- The strength of user's attack shall vary based on equipped weapon

-- Alerted enemy objects already in the same room as the player character shall expend their turn performing an attack on the player character

-- When player character has ranged weapon equipped, user shall be able to expend turn performing ranged attack on an enemy object in a room in line of sight of the player character
+- Enemy Objects should have "HP" statistic representing health

 - Player Character object should track statistics related to combat.
 HP, etc.

+- User shall be able to expend turn attacking an enemy object in the same room as their player character, reducing enemy object HP based on the attack strength

+- The strength of user's attack shall vary based on equipped weapon item

+- Alerted enemy objects already in the same room as the player character shall expend their turn performing an attack on the player character

+- User shall be able to expend turn performing ranged attack on an enemy object in a room in line of sight of the player character's current room

+- Player character must have ranged weapon equipped in order to perform ranged attack

+- Player character must have at least one ammunition item associated with their equipped range weapon in order to perform ranged attack

+- Performing ranged attack shall drain ammunition from the player character inventory

+- User attacking shall drain durability rating of equipped weapon

+- Attacks should have a probability of missing, doing no damage to target

+- Weapons that reach 0 durability or less should be destroyed, or removed from the game

+- After an equipped weapon is destroyed, the player shall be left with wit an "empty" weapon equipped, representing no weapon

 ####Items